eslint/rfcs/designs/2019-config-simplification/README.md

 1. If the `-c` flag is used then the specified configuration file is used.
 There is no further search performed.
 1. Otherwise:
-    a.
-Look for `eslint.config.js` in the current working directory.
+    1. Look for `eslint.config.js` in the current working directory.
 If found, stop searching and use that file.
-    b.
-If not found, search up the directory hierarchy looking for `eslint.config.js`.
+    1. If not found, search up the directory hierarchy looking for `eslint.config.js`.
-    c.
-If a `eslint.config.js` file is found at any point, stop searching and use that file.
+    1. If a `eslint.config.js` file is found at any point, stop searching and use that file.
-    d.
-If `/` is reached without finding `eslint.config.js`, then stop searching and output a "no configuration found" error.
+    1. If `/` is reached without finding `eslint.config.js`, then stop searching and output a "no configuration found" error.

 This approach will allow running ESLint from within a subdirectory of a project and get the same result as when ESLint is run from the project's root directory (the one where `eslint.config.js` is found).